When doing a search in Outlook, the main Outlook window is taken up by the search results.

 “Open in New Window” command for a folder.

-Launch a new Outlook window on Windows 7 or Windows 8
+Launch a new Outlook window via the Taskbar icon

-If you are using Windows 7 or Windows 8, then you can also launch a new Outlook window by holding the SHIFT button while clicking on the Outlook icon in the Task Bar.
+You can also launch a new Outlook window by holding the SHIFT button while clicking on the Outlook icon in the Taskbar.

 This trick actually works for all running applications.
 Outlook will launch to your default startup folder.